joeyGumer/JoJoEngine/README.md

 - Exit: Close the engine.

 Window:
-- Configuration: configuration of the editor windows.
+- Configuration: Editor window that allows you to modify a lot of parameters about the engine:
+	- Application: app and organization names.
+	- Window: size of window, vsync, fullscreen or not, etc.
+	- Render: modify parameters about OpenGL render process.
+	- Camera: shows camera position and you can modify speed 				parameters.
+	- Input: shows mouse position and how many joysticks are 				connected.
+	- Hardware: shows info about CPU, RAM, caps, GPU and VRAM
 - Console: Displays the console.
-- Properties: Displays a window with information about the FBX model loaded.
+- Properties: Displays a window with information about the FBX model loaded (transformations, triangles and texture size).

 Help:
 - Demo: Displays ImGui demo window.